kimela1/llama-trainer/README.md

 ## Who am I?
 * Junior at Oregon State University
 * Aspiring front end developer
-* Fascinated by the work that goes into making and updating websites to improve the user experience
+* Fascinated by the work that goes into creating and updating websites to improve the user experience

 ## Why front end?
 There is never a dull day while learning front end development.
 The possibilites are seemingly endless and there is always more to learn.
 For example, a to do list may be one of the most overdone apps, but it can be built so many different ways with various web technologies.
 Even while working on this website I was able to experiment and learn new things.
 It's always exciting to tackle new challenges!